build-on-aws/content/livestreams/build-on-weekly/2023-08-03/index.md

 "Did you ever want to build your own recommendation engine powered by machine learning?
 A way to properly create recommendations for your customers?
 Well you came to the right show 🥳 In this PART 1 episode, Piyali and Darko look at the first steps it takes to do this.

-Today we manage to discuss the reasonings *why* would you need a recommendation engine.
+Today we manage to discuss the reasoning *why* would you need a recommendation engine.
 We ingest and clean up some data.
 We get to learn about **pandas** (no, not those 🐼), and converting your data into numeric values so it can be trained.
 Make sure to follow us for future PART 2 and PART 3 of this adventure, where we will actually train the Machine Learning Model, and deploy it as an API Endpoint, and yes have a front end for it as well.
 Make sure to show up **every Thursday at 9AM Pacific** as we **Build** (more() **On** AWS 😅

 Oh yeah, and if you wish to follow along at home, Piyali was amazing and she wrote a whole blog post on this same topic.
 You can check it out [here](https://community.aws/tutorials/recommendation-engine-full-stack).